Building PHP¶

 By default most extensions will be compiled statically, i.e. they will be part of the resulting binary.
 Only the opcache

-extension is shared by default, i.e. it will generate an opcache.so
+extension is shared by default, i.e. it will generate an opcache.so shared object in the modules/ directory.
+You

-can compile other extensions into shared objects as well by writing --enable-NAME=shared
+can compile other extensions into shared objects as well by writing --enable-NAME=shared or --with-NAME=shared

 (but not all extensions support this).
 We’ll talk about how to make use of shared extensions in the next section.

-To find out which switch you need to use and whether an extension is enabled by default, check ./configure --help
+To find out which switch you need to use and whether an extension is enabled by default, check ./configure --help.

-it means that the extension is not compiled by default and
+If the switch is either --enable-NAME or --with-NAME it means that the extension is not compiled by default and

-on the other hand indicate an extension that
+needs to be explicitly enabled. --disable-NAME or --without-NAME on the other hand indicate an extension that

 is compiled by default, but can be explicitly disabled.